Skip To main content

 Approach

 Continuity risks are identified through business impact assessments.
 Risks are documented, analyzed, and evaluated.
-Senior staff are involved from each department to ensure the assessment process is comprehensive, relevant and endorsed.
+Senior staff members from each department are involved to ensure the assessment process is comprehensive, relevant, and endorsed.

-The information security team actively monitors for new risks and reviews existing risks at a minimum annually.
+Level’s Information Security team actively monitors for new risks and reviews existing risks annually at minimum.

 Area Mitigation